 What if He was the "only One" we ran to for our help and hope?
 What if we didn't work so hard in our strength to figure everything out and try to make it work out?
 What if we really knew He is the only One who can truly save us in any given trial or situation?

-Even when we sin it is against God more so than it is to any person we sin against.
-David writes this psalm in reference to his adultery with Bathsheba and having her husband killed.
+Even when we sin, it is against God more so than it is to any person we sin against.
+David writes this psalm about his adultery with Bathsheba and having her husband killed.

 Against You, You only, have I sinned.

 Pictograph of One

 The pictograph for "one" gives us some further insight into "one's" meaning.

-The first letter is an Aleph is a picture of an ox and represents the idea of something strong and leading also it also represents the will.
+The first letter is an "aleph," which is a picture of an ox and represents the idea of something strong and leading.
+It also describes the will.
 Our will strongly leads us to our loyalties.
 Are our loyalties one and undivided?

-Aleph is the first letter of the Hebrew Aleph-Bet and represented by the number 1 which contains the idea of unity, singleness of purpose.
+"Aleph" is the first letter of the Hebrew Aleph-Bet and represented by the number one, which contains the idea of unity, singleness of purpose.

 Has not one God created us?